Ahmaud Arbery case: 2017 video emerges of Georgia cops trying to tase victim

 NEW VIDEO SHOWS AHMAUD ARBERY CHASED FOR 4 MINUTES BY FATHER AND SON WHO SHOT HIM: LAWYER

 A second officer, David Haney, shows up at the scene and begins yelling at Arbery to get his hands out of his pockets, which Arbery does.
-Haney then attempts to tase Arbery but his Taser malfunctions.
+Haney then attempts to tase Arbery but his Taser malfunctions, according to Kanago's report of the incident.

 The police officers then demand Arbery get on the ground, which he does.